Kari Økland

 Kari Økland (born 16 December 1955 in Bergen) is a Norwegian politician for the Christian Democratic Party.

 She was elected to the Norwegian Parliament from Nordland in 1997, but was not re-elected in 2001.
 Instead she served in the position of deputy representative during the term 2001–2005.

-Økland was involved in local politics in Hemnes municipality council from 1983 to 1995.
+Økland was involved in local politics and elected to the municipal council for Hemnes Municipality from 1983 to 1995.